nicholaskl97/wavelets/README.md

 Furthermore, it compares truncated wavelet approximation (using several sets of Daubechies coefficients) to truncated approximation using discrete cosine series.
 The results, shown in the paper, are that in some cases DWT can get better compression for the same mean-squared-error in the decompressed signal than DCT.
 While mean-squared-error was used as the error metric, a human listener will also often prefer the DWT-compressed signal, possibly since our ears rely partially on a DWT (see the paper, which gives a reference for this claim).

+The test audio used in this project (Am I Blue.WAV) is Kevin Conroy's recording of *Am I Blue*, available on his [website](http://www.realkevinconroy.com/).